 The bridge is right near Embankment and Waterloo tube stations (depending on which side of the bridge you cross from), but try to avoid using transportation during peak hours (6-9 a.m. & 5-7 p.m.).

 If possible, arrive early and spend time walking along the River Thames or through the Whitehall and Victoria Embankment Gardens.
 There are hundreds of attractions, dining options, and ways to entertain yourself while waiting for the perfect sunset photos.
-I also went for an evening ride in London Eye afterwards, which I highly recommend!
+I also went for an evening ride in London Eye afterward, which I highly recommend!

 This was originally opened in 1864 as Hungerford Bridge, then redesigned (and widened) in 2002 as Golden Jubilee Bridges (named in celebration of the Queen’s Golden Jubilee).